2022-2023 Financial Aid Offer Information

 If you have been awarded a Federal Direct Loan, such as a Subsidized, Unsubsidized, or a PLUS loan, you must meet the following additional requirements for your loan funds to be credited to your student account:

 - Be enrolled at least half time in degree-applicable coursework.
-Half-time enrollment is defined as 6 credits per semester/term for all students.
+Half-time enrollment is defined as 6 credits per semester for Graduate, Law and Undergraduate students.
+Half-time enrollment for Doctoral students is defined as 3 credits per semester.

 - First-time federal loan borrowers must complete Entrance Counseling, the Direct Loan Master Promissory Note (MPN).